uoregon-libraries/newspaper-curation-app/hugo/content/setup/services.md

 ## Overview

-NCA has two key services which you'll have to run, in addition to the rest of the external services (such as a IIIF server, MySQL / MariaDB, and Apach)
+NCA has two key services which you'll have to have running in the background at all times, several binaries you'll need to use occasionally for regular tasks, and of course the various external services (such as a IIIF server, SFTP server, MySQL / MariaDB, Apache / nginx, etc.).

-If you're doing a manual installation rather than container-based, you are strongly advised to look at the docker files - they make it clear precisely how the stack should be set up.
+The docker setup is by far the easiest to get running, but hasn't been given a ton of attention in terms of production usability.
+If you need stability, a manual installation is recommended.
+Manual installations are easiest to reverse-engineer by reading the various docker files to see what you need to install, and potentially how to install it.

 **Note**: If you do go manual, the repository contains working examples for RHEL 7 systemd services to start the job runner as well as the workflow http